salrashid123/fluent-plugin-google-cloud/writing_developer_logs_gcp/README.md

 `docker run -ti  -p 8888:8888 -v `pwd`/certs/:/etc/google/auth/ debian:stretch /bin/bash`
 then
-`apt-get update && apt-get install curl wget sudo make vim gnupg2 -y`
+`apt-get update && apt-get install curl wget sudo make vim gcc gnupg2 -y`

+(yes, i know, gcc, make; the `gem install` command there build the fluent library from scratch with grpc support.
+There has to be a way to package all of it directly without users needed to add those packages;  its a TODO for me after i understand ruby a bit better..)

 4) Install `fluentd` on the target system (in this case `debian-stretch`))